Rules and Code of Conduct

 - Category B or C players can be used as kickers/punters, but they cannot pass the ball, hand it off, or advance the ball beyond the line of scrimmage.

 - All scheduled league games must be played on Friday, Saturday or Sunday.
-The league director must sanction any exception for play on any other day or night and said exception must be for a very valid reason.
+The Diocesan Football Coordinator must sanction any exception for play on any other day or night and said exception must be for a very valid reason.
 If absolutely necessary, make-up games will be played on weekdays.
 Sunday games cannot start before 12:30 PM.

 - Section representatives must be notified by the home team of any and all changes, as to date, time, and place of league games.

 - These rules are to be adhered to rigidly.
-Any deliberate violation of these rules in the judgment of the league director shall mean immediate suspension of the violating schools for the remainder of the season and all league games shall be forfeited.
+Any deliberate violation of these rules in the judgment of the Diocesan Football Coordinator? shall mean immediate suspension of the violating schools for the remainder of the season and all league games shall be forfeited.

 - All coaches must have PA Act 34 and Act 151 Clearance.